cpulvermacher/time-travel/README.md

 ## Usage
 - Open the tab you want to change the time in.
 - Click the Extensions icon in the toolbar, then click Time Travel.
-- Edit the date and time in the input field directly, or click the calendar icon to choose the date visually.
+- Choose a date from the calendar and edit the time if necessary, or enter a date & time directly (see examples below)
 - Confirm with `Enter` or by clicking the "Change Date" button.
-In chrome, when first activating the extension on a tab, the page needs to be reloaded once to apply the changes.
+In Chrome, when first activating the extension on a tab, the page needs to be reloaded once to apply the changes.
 - Any JavaScript `Date` or `Intl.DateTimeFormat` in the current tab now returns the fake date/time you set.

-To restore the system time, click the extension icon and press Reset.
+To restore the system time, click the extension icon and switch off the "Enable Fake Date" toggle.

-When the fake time is turned on, the clock is paused by default.
+When the fake date is enabled, the clock is not stopped by default.
-Press the play (▶) button to make the fake clock tick forward at a normal rate, press stop (⏹) to pause the clock.
+You can stop the clock by switching on the "Stop Clock" toggle.
+The fake date will be reset to the last value you set.

 ### Example Dates and Formats
 - `2023-04-27 12:40` - Local time